 Dugan has recentely updated his blog to include a note stating that JetBlue has finally offered him a $1,000 travel voucher after social media got a hold of the story and starting spreading the word.
 Though the voucher doesn’t come close to covering the costs of replacing his stolen gear, Dugan acknowledges the gesture as a proverbial olive branch.

 The lessons to be learned from Dugan’s misfortunes are many.
 First of all, always read the fine print.
 Corporations make it difficult to read through their 10 page Terms of Service agreements, knowing most consumers will just ignore it all together.
-If you are travelling with expensive equipment, don’t rely on the honesty of others to treat it as carefully as you will.
+If you are traveling with expensive equipment, don’t rely on the honesty of others to treat it as carefully as you will.
 Spend the money and purchase travel cases that are designed to protect your gear from theft and damage.
 If the maximum amount of insurance offered by your airline doesn’t fully cover your equipment–or at all, such as with JetBlue, consider shipping it to your destination.

 It’s easy to view Dugan’s loss as an isolated case, but the reality is that such incidents happen on a regular basis.
 Be aware.
 It’s up to you as a photographer to protect your equipment.